bsoelch/Concat/doc/concat.md

   y return
 end

-entryPoint: ## the program entry point is marked with entry point, internally entryPoint declares a procedure with return type void
+proc( => ) =: main ## the program entry point is the main procedure, main has to be visible in the global namespace of the root file
   ## using a procedure name implicitly calls that procedure
   1 2 add ## prints 3
   max @ =:: f ## @ can be used to obtain a procedure pointer